mario-mazo/mutual-exclusion-consul/assets/README.md

 pattern using client side [leader election](https://www.consul.io/docs/guides/leader-election.html) with consul.

 The reason I chose consul for this task is because it was already available in our infrastructure, but the same could be achieved with different tools, for example `AWS dynamoDB`.
+Basically you just need a `Key-Value` store that support locks.

 ## The problem